chakrs/docker-maven-sample/README.md

 ## Build and Push Image
 Since the Docker build process integrated with the Maven build process and it binds the default phases, we can type `mvn package` and get a Docker image.
 When use `mvn deploy`, the image gets pushed to the registry.
 Also we can just say `mvn dockerfile:build dockerfile:push` to build and push the image to the registry.

-## The sample demonstrates the following two features
+## This sample demonstrates the following two features

 ### Authentication with private Docker registry